Westbourne, West Sussex

 Westbourne is a village, civil parish and electoral ward in the Chichester District of West Sussex, England.
 It is located 0.5 mi north east of Emsworth.
 The parish includes the hamlets of Woodmancote and Aldsworth, and once included the settlements of Southbourne and Prinsted to the south.

 Geography

 The village stands on the River Ems, a small river flowing into Chichester Harbour at Emsworth.
-It is believed that the village takes its name from its position on the river, which traditionally marks the westernmost boundary of Sussex, The River Ems was originally known as the Bourne, but was renamed by the 16th century chronicler Raphael Holinshed.
+The River Ems was originally known as the Bourne with West Bourne traditionally marking the westernmost boundary of Sussex.
+The river was renamed by the 16th century chronicler Raphael Holinshed.

-The Emille cometh first between Racton and Stansted, then down to Emilswort or Emmesworth, and so into the Ocean, Separating [sic] Sussex from Hampshire.
+The Emille cometh first between Racton and Stansted, then down to Emilswort or Emmesworth, and so into the Ocean.
+Separating Sussex from Hampshire almost from the very head.